Tuesday, April 24, 2018

 God...the same but different.

-We can not be like God physically simply because God is not physical.
+We can not be like God physically, simply because God is not physical.
 So we are like God in a nonphysical way.
 God is a person with his own individual will and understanding.
 So in this way, we are the same as God.
 We too are persons with understanding and will just as he is i.e. We are in his image.
 Part of being in his image means we are a person because he is a person first.

 However, unlike God, we are finite.
 We are not everywhere present (part of why God can be everywhere present is precisely because he is not physical and therefore not limited to a specific location), all-knowing, all-willing, and all-able (all-powerful).

 God is infinite in every aspect of his person.
 God's understanding is absolute and complete because of his "allness."
 He is not confined to one location and knows and sees all.
-Nothing exists outside of his presence and
+Nothing exists outside of his presence or

 He is also all willing.
 No task is beyond his ability (power) to carry out, and nothing can thwart his ability to do so.
 Since He sustains everything, all that is or occurs is because he wills it to be so, i.e. He is all-powerful.
-Whatever He chooses is carried out.
+Whatever He chooses to accomplish is carried out.
 Nothing can thwart his choice simply because he sustains all things and nothing is greater than he is.

 When I will something, it's coming to pass is contingent on my ability to bring it about.
 With God, there is no limit on his ability and therefore on his will.
 What he will's he does.
 Or to say it another way, it is done simply by his willing it.
 We get a hint of this in the creation account when it says, "and God said let there be... and it was so..."